-Make no assumptions except that all assumptions are incorrect
+Make no assumptions except that all assumptions are incorrect.

-Do not fall into the "repent at leisure" trap.
-Find out about he cultural and data norms of the countries for which you will be collection and managing data.

-Be prepared to spend money at he collection stage - it saves more noney in the longer term.

-Make your data collection systems mirror the data formats of the country and language as closely as possible - this makes data entry comfortable and increases accuracy.

-Use auto-complete or other address validation software at the data entry stage.
+- 1 Do not fall into the "repent at leisure" trap.
+Find out about the cultural and data norms of the countries for which you will be collection and managing data. - 2 Be prepared to spend money at the collection stage it saves more money in the longer term. - 3 Make your data collection systems mirror the data formats of the country and language as closely as possible this makes data entry comfortable and increases accuracy. - Use auto-complete or other address validation software at the data entry stage.
 There is no better way of collecting correct data than interacting with the source - your customer.
-Reducing the distance between your customer and their data increases data quality.

-Never compromise on data quality.
-Make auditing your data a regular process - anomalies need to be identified and resolved at source before affecting overall data quality.

-Don't reinvent the wheel - make use of the resources available to you.

-Be guided by common sense
+Reducing the distance between your customer and their data increases data quality. - 5 Never compromise on data quality.
+Make auditing your data a regular process anomalies need to be identified and resolved at source before affecting overall data quality. - 6 Don't reinvent the wheel make use of the resources available to you. - 7 Be guided by common sense.

+Companies who gather data via the internet often have only themselves to blame for the poor-quality data they obtain due to the lack of thought put into their input forms.

+From "Practical International Data Management"

+American databases often allow only 35 characters for a postal town name.

-Equally. you may decide that your database's field lengths are more than sufficient to hold any international data because it will hold any data you've ever needed it to nationally.
+You may decide that your database's field lengths are more than sufficient to hold any international data because it will hold any data you've ever needed it to nationally.
 Could it hold the 225 characters of the name of the Sultan of Brunei?
 Or the 163 characters of the full name of the Thai capital, Bangkok?
 American databases often allow only 35 characters for a postal town name, because this allows storage of all American place names, but used internationally it would mean 20% of Brazilian place names having to be truncated or abbreviated.

 Knowing about the world does not entail that you must act on all of the knowledge, but it leaves you prepared for the issues which arise from going global.
 You may choose, for example, to have your web form support the address formats of only the most economically important countries, or, for countries with a number of minority languages, only to present your form in the main national languages.
-Provided you make these decisions on the basis of broad knowledge, you will be able to be prepared for, and work around, any issues that it might produce in your data.
+Provided you make these decisions on the basis of broad knowledge, you will be prepared for, and able to work around, any issues that it might produce in your data.